Virtualaw · How the System Works

 The attorney has reviewed the draft and signed off.
 The proposal has been sent.
 This is the moment the pipeline has been building toward since the first contact.

-Here's what Stage 6 looks like — and what happens the moment a client decides to move forward.
+Here is what Stage 6 looks like — and what happens the moment a client decides to move forward.

 From Proposal Sent to Signed Engagement